-ARPA files can be read directly:
+It can read arpa files directly:

 '''

 8 <factor> <size> filename.arpa

 '''

 but the binary format loads much faster and provides more flexibility.
 The <size> field is ignored.
 By contrast, SRI silently returns incorrect probabilities if you get it wrong (Kneser-Ney smoothed probabilities for lower-order n-grams are conditioned on backing off).